iiacoban42/go-green/doc/reports/sprint-reviews/20190301_sprint_review.md

 ## Main problems  Encountered

-### Problem 1 :Organization of GIt
+### Problem 1 :Organization of GIT
 We made progress but we are still trying to make a better use of Git.We discussed ways we can organize git and use it properly.

 ## Adjustments from previous sprints
  - Increase testing effort
-    - achieved , we made progress
+    -we made progress

 ## Adjustments for next sprint
  - Increase testing effort
  - Productivity